Your resource for all things PitchBook

 Debt facility

-A debt facility is financial nomenclature for the type of loan, also known in PitchBook as “debt type.”
+A debt facility is the financial nomenclature for the type of loan, also known in PitchBook as “debt type.”
 Not all loans are created equal, and each debt facility has its own distinctive rules about how it’s paid back, how interest is calculated, and how senior or junior it is in a liquidation event.

 Maturity date